How to Know If You’re Under a DDoS Attack

 The amount of traffic isn't necessarily as telling as when and how that traffic arrives.
 Often, DDoS attacks involve surprising spikes during off-peak hours, with the frequency of these peaks also diverging from typical patterns.

 Keep an eye out for redirection patterns, which may appear unusual.
 Traffic could be redirected to specific endpoints, reflecting clear similarities in terms of geolocation or browser version.
-Traditionally, high traffic from specific IP addresses have been cause for alarm, although today's stealthiest attacks are often able to bypass this warning sign.
+Traditionally, high traffic from specific IP addresses has been cause for alarm, although today's stealthiest attacks are often able to bypass this warning sign.

-2. Spike in Failed Login Attempts
+2. Spike in failed login attempts

 In addition to general increases in traffic, DDoS attacks may prompt a dramatic rise in the number of requests that failed to produce a successful login.
 This may be indicative of a brute force attack on the login page, where the same action is repeated in an effort to overwhelm the server.